2.3 Make your site Search Engine-friendly

 A Map for www.weddingchannel.com

 Still, Mr. Robot is not that independent as it may seem.
 He inspects all the websites, evaluates them, and he's always on the phone to report to the Search Engine.
-The Search Engine updates its index with the data the Robot reports about your website.
-And, as soon as the Robot's made a world trip, he's ready to start yet another one, to check the old spots and explore new ones — to keep the Search Engine's index up-to-date.
+The Search Engine updates its index with the data the Robot reports about a website.
+And, as soon as the Robot's made a world trip, he's ready to start another one, to check the old spots and explore new ones — to keep the Search Engine's index up–to–date.

 And what's a Search Engine's index?
-It's a huge database, where record is kept of everything that robots (like our guy) find on the Web: web pages and any possible information on them.
+It's a huge database, where record is kept of everything that robots (like our guy) find on the Web: web pages and any information on them.
 In terms of SEO, it's crucial for a web page that all that's good on it is recorded in the Search Engine's index (= is indexed).
 If it's not there, the page won't be found through search, or will not bring you the results you wish.

 This all means that you want the Robot to visit all your important pages, and look at every detail that can be found there.

-2.3.1 Find fast and reliable hosting
+2.3.2 Find fast and reliable hosting

 So let's make a good and smooth road for him.
 That is, let's get fast and reliable hosting.
 This will guarantee that your web server is never down when a Search Engine spider tries to index it, and it's always fast enough, both for the Robot and for users.

 So here's what I advise: host your site on reliable servers that are very seldom down and that are fast.
-By the way, your users will like speed as much as the Robot does.
+By the way, your users will like speed as much as the Robot does

 You needn't be an Internet guru to understand and remember: